sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

    * easy for QQ, put that in the patch as well
    * very interesting for number fields: Hilbert fundamental domain, bad code that works surprisingly well (Marco), improve that (optional)
+ As a side effect, implementation of reducing the defining polynomial of hyperelliptic curves [[http://trac.sagemath.org/sage_trac/ticket/12204|#12204]] Need review

 == Tate's Algorithm over function fields ==